developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 and configure it in a way that will protect our upstream server.

-This use-case is very common and you have likely encountered it or implemented a custom solution for you application.
+This use-case is very common and you have likely encountered it or implemented a custom solution for you application before.

-Stick around till the end to find out how to leverage the opensource solution to your advantage so that you won't ever have to reinvent the wheel.
+Hold your breath till the end to find out how to leverage this opensource solution to your advantage so that you won't ever have to reinvent the wheel again.

 ## Why Ory Oathkeeper?